TheCulliganMan/PyCon/README.md

 ### NetworkX + NXVis

 Extremely useful.
 With many practical examples.
+I think we need a graph database.
+Bonus notebook three could be a lifesaver in Alex's project.

-* NOTEBOOK 5!!!! *
+* NOTEBOOK 5!!!!
+BONUS NOTEBOOK 3 *

+### Using Pandas For Better (Or Worse)

+You already know all of this.
+If you don't somebody else in the group does.
+Probably not worth your time.